hydrargyrum/junkyard/README.md

 - [`howto-do-shellextension-with-qt`](text/howto-do-shellextension-with-qt): an old tutorial on how to implement windows shell extension in qt, for example to overlay icons in explorer.exe
 - [`reminder-am-pm-times.rst`](text/reminder-am-pm-times.rst): a cheatsheet for the unintuitive AM/PM times
 - [`reminder-ssh-controlmaster-option.md`](text/reminder-ssh-controlmaster-option.md): reminder for ssh's ControlMaster
+- [`street-numbers/`](text/street-numbers/): find in what direction street number increase by looking at a single number
 - [`xscreensaver-theme-colors/`](text/xscreensaver-theme-colors/): cheatsheet of theme configuration resources for xscreensaver

 ## C++